 Surviving Air Force Basic Training

 You don't have to study a thing in advance in order to graduate from Air Force Basic Military Training (AFBMT).
-The Air Force already knows that you are capable of learning, because you're at least a high school graduate, you passed the Armed Forces Vocational Aptitude Battery (ASVAB), and you impressed your recruiter with your good looks, charm, and wit.
+The Air Force already knows that you are capable of learning, because you're at least a high school graduate, you passed the Armed Forces Vocational Aptitude Battery (ASVAB), and you impressed your recruiter enough to get into the Air Force.

 However, you'll quickly find out during AFBMT that there is never enough time to get everything done that you're expected to do.
 That's a universal rule of basic training.
 The more studying you do in advance, the less time you will have to spend "in the books" studying during basic, and the more time you will have to do those other 20-dozen things that just have to get done, in order to avoid having a big, ugly scary person making the rest of you day miserable.